Dyalog/ride/docs/protocol.md

   ...
 ]}]
 ```
-:x: not used in RIDE2+
+:red_circle: not used in RIDE2+
 Sent if the language bar is requested or updated.

 <a name=HighlightLine></a>
 ```json
 ["HighlightLine",{"lineInfo":{"win":123,"line":45}}]
 ```
-:exclamation: RIDE2+ supports this command in a slightly different format, legacy from before I switched to RIDE protocol v2.
+:red_circle: RIDE2+ supports this command in a slightly different format, legacy from before I switched to RIDE protocol v2.

-:exclamation: `["highlight",{"win":123,"line":45}]`
+:red_circle: `["highlight",{"win":123,"line":45}]`

 Request that RIDE sets the position of the current line marker in a trace window.